3a1b2c3/seeingSpace/README.md

 <small><i>Source: Nerf in the wild</i></small>

 Unfortunately, there are two major drawbacks with VGGNet: It is painfully slow to train.
 The network architecture weights themselves are quite large (in terms of disk/bandwidth).
 Due to its depth and number of fully-connected nodes, VGG is over 533MB for VGG16 and 574MB for VGG19.
 This makes deploying VGG a tiresome task.
 We still use VGG in many deep learning image classification problems; however, smaller network architectures are often more desirable (such as SqueezeNet, GoogLeNet, etc.).

 <small><i>Source: https://www.pyimagesearch.com/2017/03/20/imagenet-vggnet-resnet-inception-xception-keras/</i></small>

-For the future the autors envision enabling even larger changes in viewpoint and illumination, including 4D walkthroughs of large-scale scenes in the future.
+* Reference implemenation (nerf and nerf in the wild) https://github.com/kwea123/nerf_pl

 #### Towards Instant 3D Capture (with a cell phone): Nerfies
 <img src="https://user-images.githubusercontent.com/74843139/137580135-e9373469-3c76-42ff-b44c-7b11878e776c.png" width=500>